we usually harvest peaches from mid August

 Earlier varieties tend to cling to the stone more and are not as solid.
 As the season progresses they seem to get better and better for canning.
 All ripe peaches are great tasting.

-Donut currently picking finishing up.
+Donut currently picking finished for 2017.
 I do not know if they will last through the weekend.

 red haven are sweet/tart great for fresh eating, drying and freezing.
 They will be semi cling so I would not can them and go through all the frustration.